 Standby duty is a service when you guarantee to be available to work at short notice outside of the normal Commission working hours: Monday to Friday from 07.00 until 20.00.

 Note that standby duty is being available to work.
 Actual work outside of normal working hours is called ‘out of hours work’ and is treated differently.
 Continue reading Generation 2004 stands by staff on standby

 The 2019 Certification procedure call for applications is now open until 9 October 2019.
 The Certification, a procedure based on Article 45a of Staff Regulations, allows AST colleagues to get on the AD ship.
 There are of course some preconditions and procedures in order to be eligible for the certification.
-The most important is that you are already AST 5 or above and that in the previous 3 appraisal exercises you were marked as having “the potential required to take on the functions of an AD” by your reporting officer.
+The most important is that you are already AST 5 or above and that in 2 of the previous 3 appraisal exercises you were marked as having “the potential required to take on the functions of an AD” by your reporting officer.